How Red Light Therapy Can Help You Sleep Better

 • Ambient Red Light - The word “ambient” means surrounding.
 Ambient red light is diffused uniformly throughout an environment.
 Light rays travel in random directions instead of one straight line.
 Ambient light bathes an area in light rather than shining directly onto objects in its path, as a flashlight would.

-• Red LED Light — Short red LED light wavelengths range from about 630 to 700 nanometers (nm).
+• Red LED Light - Short red light wavelengths range from about 630 to 700 nanometers (nm).
 These visible wavelengths are typical in almost all red light therapy devices.

 Ambient red light helps you to balance your indoor light usage.
 It does not, however, penetrate or activate your body at its cellular level as red light therapy does.
 It promotes general wellness and biorhythmic patterns, but it does not have the deep healing powers of red light therapy.